Opinion | The Strength of the Heartbroken

 By | Jan 21, 2025

-They had asked me to speak about Jews and Words, a book I coauthored more than a decade ago with my late father, Amos Oz, offering our answer to the riddle of Jewish cultural longevity.
-As secular Jews, we consider Jewish history to be a miracle, but human rather than divine, bound up with the commitment to literacy.
+They had asked me to speak about Jews and Words, a book I co-authored over a decade ago with my late father, Amos Oz, offering our answer to the riddle of Jewish cultural longevity.
+As secular Jews, we consider Jewish history to be a miracle, but human rather than divine.
+Here was the world’s first culture ever to achieve universal male literacy, and moreover those literate men did not shut themselves in a monastery but remained at home, bringing their learning to the family table.
+Thus, our literacy and peoplehood were welded together from early childhood.
 “Ours is not a bloodline but a text line,” we wrote.

 There was no need to assert the staying power of secular Judaism to this particular audience.
 Like my own family, they have witnessed five or six thriving generations of secular Jews.
 Their generation took active part in Israeli state-building and the flourishing of Hebrew culture.
 They connected deeply with the ancient Jewish values still at work even among us atheists: communal solidarity, social justice, textual parenting and collective remembrance.

 I discussed another perennial legacy we all inherited, the chutzpah-tinged argumentativeness.
 Jews have never been submissive and obedient, not even to their own traditions.
-Throughout history, they interpreted, debated, posed challenges and solved intellectual puzzles.
-Here, my father and I suggested, is a specific Jewish cure for fanaticism and violence: putting our disagreements into words.
+Rather than passively reading the holy scripts, they interpreted, debated, posed challenges and solved intellectual puzzles, kushiyot.
+Here, my father and I suggested, is a specific Jewish cure against fanaticism and violence: putting our disagreements into words.

 Soon, the conversation turned to the deep end of Israel’s political woes.
-Growing up in a kibbutz we were intimately linked to biblical geography, to ancient ruins of Jewish civilization literally at our doorstep.
+Growing up in a kibbutz you were intimately linked to biblical geography, to ancient ruins of Jewish civilization literally at your doorstep.
 But equally strong was the humanist Jewish creed we were raised upon.
 One of the Jews’ oldest ethical imperatives is justice, both individual and universal.
+For rich and poor, for widows, orphans, slaves and the stranger among us.
 Ancient Hebrews probably invented the very idea of equality before the law.
 This does not exclude opposing traditions of separatism and supremacism.
-But the old kibbutz values—indeed, Israel’s Declaration of Independence values—are a Jewish legacy tightly woven into the Western humanist tradition.
+But, significantly, the old kibbutz values—indeed, Israel’s Declaration of Independence values—are the Jewish legacies tightly woven into the western humanist tradition.
 This is why, for the founders of Zionism, the modern state of the Jews could be nothing but a peace-seeking democracy.

-Many survivors of the October 7 massacre are watching in horror as meaningful public debate erodes.
+To put it simply, many survivors of the October 7 massacre are watching in horror as meaningful public debate is eroding, and that Israeli society itself is in the danger of unraveling.
+The ultra-Orthodox community’s refusal to serve in the army is one case in point, but the hostage crisis is cutting even more deeply.
 Many hostages’ families now openly assert that the government has abandoned them, and most of my audience seemed to agree.
-Opinions on a deal with Hamas may legitimately differ, but the ugly scenes in the Knesset, where relatives of those still held in Gaza are now regularly shunned and abused, show the time-honored legacy of Jewish solidarity crumbling before our eyes.
+Opinions on a deal with Hamas may legitimately differ, but the ugly scenes in the Knesset, where hostages’ relatives are now regularly shunned and abused, leave little room for doubt: the time-honored legacy of Jewish solidarity is crumbling before our eyes.

-As I traveled home, more hopeful than I had been in a long while, I recalled a phrase that went viral after October 7: “No substance in the universe is as tough as a kibbutznik grandmother.”
+As I traveled back home from the Negev to Mount Carmel, more hopeful than I had been in a long while, I recalled a phrase that became viral in the Israeli social media shortly after 7 October: “No substance in the universe is as tough as a kibbutznik grandmother.”
 Quite an addition, I thought, to the future annals of Jewish continuity.

 Fania Oz-Salzberger is an Israeli essayist and history professor emerita at the University of Haifa.